 Hayek and Fuller served important roles as public intellectuals shaping the discussion of economic policy in the second half of the 20th century.
 Hayek was instrumental in questioning the drift towards a planned economy with an ever-larger role for the government.
 His ideas had more influence on public policy in the United States than they did in Europe.
 After the publication of The Road to Serfdom, free market ideas once again gained ascendency in the United States and saw their political fruition in the Reagan Revolution with its stress on smaller government, de-regulation, lower taxes and market solutions to social problems.
-Our analysis suggests that Hayek more completely understood the relationship between economic freedom and political liberty than Fuller did.
-We can credit Hayek with re-establishing the intellectual underpinning for policies favoring market solutions over governmental solutions to economic problems.

-Fuller's contributions to the public policy debate were less direct but nonetheless important.
+Fuller's contribution to the public policy debate was less direct but nonetheless important.
 Fuller was a technological optimist who saw science, technology and, above all, industrialization as the major forces generating economic progress.
 When most economists saw technology as providing small, incremental improvements to economic well being, Fuller foresaw that technology could improve economic well-being by orders of magnitude.
 His speeches and books overflow with specific examples of new technology doing vastly more with vastly fewer resources.
-In this regard, Fuller provided a far more insightful analysis of the longrange impact of science, technology and industrialization on the economic well-being of society, regardless of that society's political system.
-In addition, his metaphor of "Spaceship Earth" sowed the intellectual seeds that produced the contemporary passion for creating sustainable, "green," economic systems.
+Fuller thought that government planning and investments hastened both technological breakthroughs and the spread of industrialization.
+In addition, his concepts foreshadowed the current attention both scholars and governments give to the development of sustainable economic systems.